Figs, grapes, hazels, and gooseberries are among the easiest fruit plants to propagate using cuttings, layering, or just by digging up suckers.

 Hazels and rabbiteye blueberries are examples of another kind of self-rooting plant.
 After a few years, both of these bushes will begin to send up suckers from near the base.
-The suckers that are at least a few inches away from the parent plant will generally grow roots a year after emerging, at which point you can dig down until you've found several roots, clip the sucker off below the rooted area, and then prune the top back to match the amount of roots you found.
-In fact, if you're careful, you can propagate figs this way as well.
+The suckers that are at least a few inches away from the parent plant will generally grow roots a year after emerging, at which point you can dig down until you’ve found several roots, clip the sucker off below the rooted area, and then prune the top back to match the number of roots you found.
+In fact, if you’re careful, you can propagate figs this way as well.

 This is far from a complete list of the easy-to-propagate woody plants found on the homestead, but it should get you started.
-Soon you will have filled up your whole homestead and will be giving away baby figs and gooseberries to your friends and neighbors.
+Soon you will have filled up your whole property and will be giving away baby figs and gooseberries to your friends and neighbors.
 Enjoy!